EcologyComputing/vanilla-compost/src/posts/hello-compost.md

  ## The components
  ***
  #### Vanilla HTML & CSS
- Static content should ultimately be static.
+ Static content should be static.
 HTML is simple enough.
 While CSS can get complex, the default version of this project only contains 15 lines of custom CSS.

  #### [Marked](https://github.com/markedjs/marked) for parsing Markdown
 If HTML is too thick for you, then maybe markdown is more your speed.
 It was created in 2004 to make formatting text easier than vanilla HTML & CSS, and has since become an established standard for readme files (like the one you're reading), static site generators, and other documentation platforms.